Phillip Island Nature Parks has HD broadcast quality footage and file photos available for media and promotional use.

-Phillip Island Nature Parks is a film-friendly location which manages activities on Crown Land on Phillip Island to protect environmental, cultural and social values.
+Phillip Island Nature Parks manages activities on Crown Land on Phillip Island to protect environmental, cultural and social values.

 FILMING/PHOTOGRAPHY PERMITS

-We will respond to your application within five business days of receiving it.
-Please note that if we need to make complex arrangements for your filming/photographic activity it may take us more than five days to issue a permit.
+All requests require proof of current public liability insurance and a minimum 10 business days’ notice.
+Please note that if we need to make complex arrangements for your filming/photographic activity it may take us more than 10 business days to issue a permit.

-To apply for a permit, please complete the application form and send it to the contact listed below.
+To apply for a permit, please complete the application form below.

 FILMING PERMIT FEES